Yoast/plugin-grunt-tasks/README.md

 ```

 ### The `download-qa-changelog` task
-this is a support task for the `build-qa-changelog` task
+This is a support task for the `build-qa-changelog` task.

 #### Using our configuration
 We implement the following configuration: